Resource Library

 PrEP

 PrEP stands for pre-exposure prophylaxis.
 PrEP is a method of HIV prevention where people who are HIV-negative take a medication to prevent HIV infection.
 PrEP is very effective at preventing HIV infection when used as prescribed.
-Truvada is the only medication currently (March 2019) approved by the FDA for PrEP.
-Truvada is the brand name for emtricitabine and tenofovir disoproxil fumarate, and is also used as HIV treatment.
-Other medications are being studied as alternatives.
+There are different ways to take PrEP, which you can read about here.
+Truvada, Descovy, and Apretude are all medications taken for PrEP.

 Pro tip: People also use the word “PrEP” when describing the actual medication that they take when they’re using pre-exposure prophylaxis as a prevention method.
 So, sometimes it refers to either the method or the medication.

 How does PrEP work?
 An HIV-negative person takes PrEP as prescribed by their provider.
-Truvada for PrEP works by blocking an enzyme called HIV reverse transcriptase.
-Medication that blocks this enzyme prevents HIV from making more copies of itself.
+PrEP works by blocking an enzyme that HIV needs in order to make copies of itself.
 Without the ability to replicate, the virus is unable to take hold and is cleared from the body.

 It’s important to remember that PrEP is highly effective, but PrEP is not 100% effective in preventing HIV.
 And, PrEP does not prevent STIs.